That's enough flirting with Frey's sister, young god!

 - Ratchet & Clank: Up Your Arsenal did this, rather disturbingly.

-: I thought we agreed to put that unpleasant jungle business behind us.
+: I thought we agreed to put that jungle business behind us.
 Skrunch

 : SQUARK!
 Qwark

 : It was mating season!
 How could I have known she was your sister?!
-Notices Ratchet & Clank are watching Qwark
+Notices Ratchet and Clank (Klunk) are watching Qwark

 : How long have you two been standing there?
-Clank
+Klunk

 : Too long